rakshitdogra/Shielder/README.md

 And browsers based on chrome.
 # Note
-If it is unable to block/skip ad due to any updates, it will automatically mute the ad.
+For Spotify: If it is unable to block/skip ad due to any updates, it will automatically mute the ad.
 If this condition persists just refresh the page and you are good to go.